 For dry-cow (pre-parturition) studies, a minimum of 20 animals is recommended.
 The study should include randomly selected cows representative of commercial dairy practices.
 The veterinary chemical should be administered after the last milking (dry-off) and at a time consistent with the proposed treatment-to-calving interval.
-To reduce variability in the residues data, the study should be designed so that animals calve within two thirds to one hundred percent of the proposed treatment-to-calving interval.
-For example, for a treatment-to-calving interval of 49 days, residues data should be collected from animals giving birth between 33–49 days after treatment.
-For a pre-calving treatment interval of 56 days, residues data should be collected for at least 20 cows calving between 37–56 days after treatment.
+To reduce variability in the residues data, the study should be designed so that animals calve within 2 thirds to 100% of the proposed treatment-to-calving interval.
+For example, for a treatment-to-calving interval of 49 days, residues data should be collected from animals giving birth between 33 to 49 days after treatment.
+For a pre-calving treatment interval of 56 days, residues data should be collected for at least 20 cows calving between 37 to 56 days after treatment.

-Food-safety studies for poultry commodities—edible tissues and eggs
+3.6.
+Food-safety studies for poultry commodities – edible tissues and eggs

-For food-safety (egg) studies, a sufficient number of birds should be used to collect ten or more eggs at each sampling time.
+For food-safety (egg) studies, a sufficient number of birds should be used to collect 10 or more eggs at each sampling time.
 Eggs from birds within a dosage group may be pooled, if necessary, to form composite samples so that adequate sample weight is available for analysis and retained samples.
-For composite egg samples, ten groups of laying birds should be treated (each group should contain sufficient birds for at least three eggs per group per day).
+For composite egg samples, 10 groups of laying birds should be treated (each group should contain sufficient birds for at least 3 eggs per group per day).
 You should record the numbers and weights of eggs per group per day.

 You should administer the highest intended treatment dose for the maximum intended duration.
 It is advised that you consider repeat treatments at the highest application rate, with the shortest interval and maximum number of treatments.
 Separate studies are appropriate for each formulation type and for each mode of treatment.